 That construction and operation of open-loop (flow-through) LNG processing facilities be prohibited in areas that support EFH.

-That hydropower project prescriptions include measures that ensure that the amount and timing of flows mimic natural conditions.
-In addition, the best available technologies that allow for fish passage should be integrated into the project design.
+That hydropower project licenses issued by the Federal Energy Regulatory Commission include specific terms and conditions to ensure that the amount and timing of river flows mimic natural conditions to the extent possible for protection of migratory diadromous fish species and their spawning habitats.
+In addition, the best available technologies that allow for safe, timely, and effective upstream and downstream fish passage should be integrated into the project design as specified in prescriptions issued by National Marine Fisheries Service.

 That projects requiring expanded EFH consultation provide a full range of alternatives, along with assessments of the relative impacts of each on each type of EFH, EFH-HAPC and state-designated Critical Habitat Areas (CHAs).